 1

-Clinical needs assessment, provisional patent applications, voice-of-customer research, feasibility analysis
+Clinical needs assessment, provisional patent applications, voice-of-customer research, freedom-to-operate analysis

 2

-Design verification, bench testing, iterative CAD refinement, FDA design controls initiation
+Design verification, bench testing, CAD refinement, FDA design controls, ISO 13485 QMS initiation

 3